 Below are some common questions about Spravato’s dosing.

 - What if I miss a dose of Spravato?
-If you miss an appointment to take a dose of Spravato, call your doctor’s office to reschedule your appointment.
+If you miss an appointment to take a dose of Spravato, call your doctor’s office or the healthcare facility to reschedule your appointment.
 Your doctor can determine when you should receive your next dose after a missed dose.
 You may need to take a different dose and follow a different dosing schedule after a missed dose.

-- Will I need to use Spravato long term?
-Your doctor will tell you if you need to use Spravato long term for treatment-resistant depression.
-If your side effects aren’t too bothersome and Spravato is working for you, you can use it long term.
-Talk with your doctor to find out how long you’ll need to use Spravato.
+- Will I need to take Spravato long term?
+Your doctor will tell you if you need long-term treatment with Spravato for treatment-resistant depression.
+If your side effects aren’t too bothersome and Spravato is working for you, you can take it long term.
+Talk with your doctor to find out how long you’ll need Spravato treatment.

 Find answers to some commonly asked questions about Spravato.